-Having raced since she was just 12 years old, Vicki knows exactly what it takes to make a truly great driving road – and how to get the most from it.
+Having raced since she was just 12 years old, Vicki knows exactly what makes a great driving road.

 Ron Still, Boundless Motorcycle Group Secretary

-He’s travelled the length and breadth of the country to attend rallies for nearly 50 years, and added some surprising routes to the mix.
+For the past 50 years, Ron has been travelling the length and breadth of the country to attend rallies, and he added some surprising routes to the mix.

 Richard Ashcroft, Boundless Motorcycle Group Leader